steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - `--nodes` - the total number of machines or nodes to request
 - `--ntasks` - the total number of CPU cores (across requested nodes) your job needs.
 Generally, this will be 1 unless you're running MPI jobs which are able to use multiple CPU cores.
 In which case, it essentially specifies the number of MPI ranks to start across the nodes.
 For example, if `--nodes=4` and `--ntasks=8`, we're requesting 4 nodes each with 2 CPUs
-- `--exclusive` - this indicates we'd like exclusive access to the nodes we request, such that they are shared with no other jobs, regardless of how many CPUs we actually need.
-If we are running jobs that require particularly large amounts of memory, CPUs, or disk access, this may be important.

 > ## Being Specific
 >